siko-lang/web/book/src/effects.md

 # Effects

 Effects are used to describe that the code wants to use an operation with given semantics and type but the implementation of the operation is unknown and will be decided later by the caller.
-Effects meant to be a way to inject functionality into code with very little boilerplate.
+Effects are meant to be a way to inject functionality into the code with very little boilerplate.
-The idea behind effects is that libraries should use effects to describe all their interactions with the external world and let the users decide how to implement those interactions.
+The idea behind effects is that libraries should use them to describe all their interactions with the external world and let the users decide how to implement those interactions.
 The effect interface provides a type safe communication between the library author and the library user.

 Effects can appear in the function type but usually they are not present and are inferred by the compiler.
 The idea is that introducing, changing or removing an effect should not be an activity that affects all function signatures in the call chain, only the effect user and the effect handler functions are affected.

-A simple example

 ```Siko